 LaQuisha Beckum, psychology instructor, is a fan of Las Cafeteras, and also an old friend of the band members.
 She said she loves music because it is a great way to connect with other people.
 "Even you don't understand Spanish, you can still feel their spirit.
 This is the power of music," she said.
 Gabriela Larios, 19, biology major, said Las Cafeteras' music was inspiring and it was easy to move to.
-Carlos Morales, 18, kinesiology major, said he was inspired by the energetic music. the music thought the campus and allowed everyone to have some fun.
-Roxana Cardoza, a south bay brought a good vibe NWEI ZHANG | LA VOZ WEEKLY area resident, came to De Anza especially to see Las Cafeteras perform.
-"Many people were involved and engaged in the concert," she
+Carlos Morales, 18, kinesiology major, said he was inspired by the energetic music. thought the music He brought a good vibe to the campus and allowed everyone to have some fun.
+Roxana Cardoza, a south bay area resident, came to De Anza especially to see Las Cafeteras perform.
+"Many people were involved and engaged in the concert," she said.
 The music was lively enough to get everyone in the room dancing.
 FROM TOP TO BOTTOM: The audience dances with music; Leah Gallegos, vocalist of Las Cafeteras, sings at the performance; Las Cafeteras performs in Conference Rooms A&B on March 5.